|Latymer All Saints Church of England Primary School and Nursery

-- Parents will be consulted about their children’s progress and needs through ‘structured Conversations’, Annual Reviews of Education, Health and Care Plans (or Statements of Special Educational Needs).
+- Parents will be consulted about their children’s progress and needs through ‘structured Conversations’, Annual Reviews of Education, Health and Care Plans.

 - Parents are invited to attend meetings at the beginning of the school year when they can find out about the year group their child is in and ask questions of the staff.

 - Parents receive monthly newsletters from the school.
-The Parent Support Adviser also produces regular newsletters.
-At PSA Coffee Mornings parents can express their views.
+The Parent Support Adviser also produces regular newsletters and is available in the playground most days to have a chat with.

 - The school has a number of staff who can speak other languages who are able to support parents whose first language is not English, in meetings.
-If the school is unable to get an interpreter from the school staff, community support is sought through the family.
+If the school is unable to get an interpreter from the school staff, community support is sought through the family or a Translation Service.

 |Who can I contact for further information or to discuss a concern?

 Who should I contact if I am considering whether my child should join the school?